tymyrddin/red-app/source/docs/techniques/shells.md

 Try, for example, uploading a `.htaccess` file [htshells](https://github.com/wireghoul/htshells) or a `.config` file.
 Code can be appended at the end of the file.

-For example, uploading a `.htaccess` file with

-    AddType application/x-httpd-php .png

-Instructs the Apache HTTP Server to execute PNG images as though they were PHP scripts.
-After that, upload a php webshell file with extension `.png`.
+For example, uploading a `.htaccess` file with `AddType application/x-httpd-php .l33t`, instructs the Apache HTTP Server to execute PNG images as though they were PHP scripts.
+After that, upload a php webshell file with extension `.l33t`.

-## Zip Slip
+## Zip slip

 If a site accepts `.zip` files, upload `.php` by compressing it into `.zip` and uploading it.
 Then visit `target.com/path?page=zip://path/file.zip%23rce.php`.